Workspace placement#

 • to reduce memory consumption.

-For some backends and configurations, config_value::WORKSPACE_EXTERNAL may reduce performance.
+For some backends and configurations, externally-managed workspaces may reduce performance.

-A typical workflow for using config_value::WORKSPACE_EXTERNAL is given in the section below.
+A typical workflow for using externally-managed workspaces is given below.

 The default value for the config_param::WORKSPACE_PLACEMENT is config_value::WORKSPACE_AUTOMATIC.